tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   ![Setting the prompt in a slot](Images/amazon-lex-define-slot-prompt.png)

-* After adding the two slots, be sure that "Required" option is checked for both slots.
+* After adding the two slots, be sure that the "Required" option is checked for both slots.

   ![Checking required slots](Images/amazon-lex-required-slots.png)

-Explain to students that the final step is to define how the bot should respond when it successfully fulfill all the slots, as well as how to respond if the user want to cancel the intent action.
+Explain to students that the final step is to define how the bot should respond when it successfully fulfills all the slots, as well as how to respond if the user wants to cancel the intent action.
 This is done in the "Confirmation prompt" section.

 Scroll down to the "Confirmation prompt" section, check the "Confirmation prompt" option and type the following confirm and cancel prompts: